Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-P86fRw4YeZc.md

 ### Transcript

-> will programmer programmable splitters ever get a copy and paste feature yes i think so that sounds really good please upload that on the keyword site to make sure
+> will programmer programmable splitters ever get a copy and paste feature yes I think so that sounds really good please upload that on the keyword site to make sure